imageio/imageio-ffmpeg/README.md

 The purpose of this project is to take care of some of the difficulty of imageio's ffmpeg plugin.
-It takes care of producing platform-specific wheels that include the binary executables of ffmpeg and ffprobe.
+It takes care of producing platform-specific wheels that include the binary executables of ffmpeg.
 These can then be installed (and updated, and uninstalled) easily with pip.

 (For those interested, the actual binaries are on https://github.com/imageio/imageio-binaries.)